israelljunnior/Projeto-MovieFlix/README.md

 # MovieFlix

-This project was created by Israel Gomes de Sena Júnior in order to audition for jop opening in Pluri Educacional.
+This project was created by Israel Gomes de Sena Júnior in order to audition for jop opening in Libro Studio.

 ## Development server